Jenny16x/TeamSix/README.md

 > [Neural Network Analysis](./model-selection/neural-network/neural-network-model.md)

 #### *Overview*
 Since neural networks are effective at modeling complex and/or non-linear relationships, we attempted to create a neural network model for our salary-prediction project.
+Initially we attempted to use a regression model, but the performance was poor so we transitioned to using a classification model instead.
+Using classification instead of regression significantly improved the performance of the model.

 #### *Model Structure*
 The best neural network model we created was constructed as follows: